apache/cordova-mobile-spec/README.md

 This project is a set of automated & manual tests that test Cordova core functionality.

-To set up the project, refer to the steps within `createmobilespec.sh`.
+To set up the project, use `createmobilespec/createmobilespec.js`.

 ### Performance ###